 |457A||Tax on Prior Year Section 457A Nonqualified Deferred Comp|

 Recapture of Federal Mortgage Subsidy - 8828

-If you financed your home under a federally subsidized program (loans from tax-exempt qualified mortgage bonds or loans with mortgage credit certificates), you may have to recapture all or part of the benefit you received from that program when you sell or otherwise dispose of your home.
-You recapture the benefit by increasing your federal income tax for the year of the sale.
-You may have to pay this recapture tax even if you can exclude your gain from income under the rules discussed earlier; that exclusion does not affect the recapture tax.
+If the taxpayer financed their home under a federally subsidized program (loans from tax-exempt qualified mortgage bonds or loans with mortgage credit certificates), they may have to recapture all or part of the benefit they received from that program when they sell or otherwise dispose of the home.
+The benefit is recaptured by increasing the federal income tax for the year of the sale.
+The taxpayer may have to pay this recapture tax even if they can exclude the gain from income.

 The recapture applies to loans that: